AsafHoory/R_course/READ.md

 # R Course Repository
-This repository contains analysis of Stroop experiment
+## This repository contains an analysis of Stroop experiment